This information describes fertility preservation options for women who are starting cancer treatment. It explains:

 Effects of Cancer Treatment on Fertility

-Cancer treatments can impair fertility in a number of ways.
+Cancer treatments can affect fertility in a number of ways.

 - The risk of infertility depends on the medications used, the doses given, and the age of the woman at the time of treatment.
 Older women have fewer eggs when they start treatment.
 This means they are more likely to become infertile after treatment.

-- This loss of eggs in the ovaries from chemotherapy can “age” the ovaries, reducing the chance of pregnancy in the same way that natural aging does.
-Some women lose so many eggs that they become infertile and begin menopause immediately after treatment.
-Some women still have eggs remaining after treatment and continue to have monthly menstrual periods after treatment.
-However, they may develop infertility and menopause at a young age.
+- This loss of eggs in the ovaries from chemotherapy can reduce the chance of pregnancy in the same way that natural aging does.
+Some women lose so many eggs that they become infertile and begin menopause right after treatment.
+Some women still have eggs remaining after treatment but may develop infertility and menopause at a young age.
 This narrows the window of time that a woman can become pregnant.

 - Radiation therapy to the pelvis or whole abdomen (belly) destroys eggs in a similar way to chemotherapy.
 Radiation may also damage the uterus, causing fibrosis (scarring).

 - Surgery or radiation therapy to the brain may affect the pituitary gland, which releases hormones that stimulate egg maturation and ovulation.
-However, this doesn’t damage the eggs in the ovaries, and medications that replace these hormones may allow the woman to become pregnant.
+However, this doesn’t damage the eggs in the ovaries.
+There are medications that replace these hormones that may help you become pregnant.

 Because of the many factors that can affect fertility, it’s hard to know how you may be affected by your treatment.
 We can’t know for sure who will still be able to get pregnant after treatment is finished and who will not.
 We also can’t know for sure how long a woman will be fertile after treatment.
 If you have questions about your risk of infertility based on the treatment you will receive, speak with your oncologist (cancer doctor).Back to top